Community Medicine

 Focus on preventive and early intervention veterinary services

 Many animal owners face barriers to seeking veterinary care, causing them to delay care until their animal(s) are in a health crisis.
-Barriers include financial, domestic violence, mental health challenges, substance abuse, and geographic scarcity of veterinary services.
-We are improving access to routine veterinary care and early triage of medical and behavioral concerns
+Barriers include financial stress, domestic violence, mental health challenges, substance abuse, and geographic scarcity of veterinary services.
+We are improving access to routine veterinary care and early triage of medical and behavioral concerns.

-Our program empowers pet owners to maintain health and wellness for their animals, and keeps animals healthy and in their homes.
+Our program works alongside pet owners to maintain health and wellness for their animals, and keeps animals healthy and in their homes.

 Training future veterinarians to be effective advocates and practitioners

-The barriers to improving animal health can also affect animal owners.
+The barriers to improving animal health can also affect animal owners' health.
 Veterinarians often witness the impacts first hand.

 Our program provides future veterinarians with the tools and knowledge to advocate for their clients and work effectively in these environments.

-Through classroom instruction and hands-on experiences, our students gain the competency and confidence needed to effectively communicate with a wide variety of animal owners with cultural humility, compassion and empathy, and medical integrity.
-Our students learn to slowly build client trust, and to develop a care plan that works for the owner and their animal.
+Through classroom instruction and hands-on experiences, our students gain the competency and confidence needed to effectively communicate with animal owners with cultural humility, compassion and empathy, and medical integrity.
+Our students learn to slowly build client trust and to develop a care plan that works for the owner and their animal.

 Our partnership programs support animal health and wellness, which can improve the lives of animals and their people.